jes14/jes14/README.md

 ### Hello 👋

-I'm Jes, a Software Engineer with a focus on front-end JavaScript and React.
+I'm YJ, a Software Engineer based in Germany.

-The technologies I work with are JavaScript, HTML and CSS with a focus on the frameworks React.js, Gatsby and Node.js.
+The technologies I work with are JavaScript with a focus on the frameworks React.js.
+I want to leverage my diverse research background in Human-Computer Interaction to build cutting-edge software.
+I have passionate about blockchain technologies.